aaron-grau/curic/rails/readings/debugging-rails.md

 # Debugging Rails

-Congratulations, you are at a stage where you can write a Rails application, but it's important to start to learn how to debug Rails applications well.
+Congratulations, you can write a Rails application!
+Now it's important to learn how to debug Rails applications well.

 ### Before we start

-Bugs happen, don't be afraid of trying something because you are scared it might not work.
-Part of being a programmer is having some crazy idea and just giving it a shot to see if it works.
-That is also why you have Git at your disposal, remember to use Git as a safety net that WILL save you if you ever mess up really badly.
+Bugs happen.
+Don't be afraid of trying something because you are scared it might not work.
+Part of being a programmer is givng your crazy ideas a shot to see if they work.
+That is why you have Git at your disposal; remember to use Git as a safety net that WILL save you if you ever mess up really badly.

 ### Google is your friend